Orkis-Research/Quaternion-Recurrent-Neural-Networks/README.md

 # Quaternion RNN

 This example trains both a Quaternion-valued RNN and a Real-valued RNN on a simple copy-task, and generates the corresponding plots.
-By default, the experiments follow the experimental protocol described in the paper : .
+By default, the experiments follow the experimental protocol described in the paper : [Quaternion Recurrent Neural Networks](https://arxiv.org/abs/1806.04418).

 Requirements
 ------------